 Public Engagement with Research

 The School of Chemistry has an exciting and active programme of research that tackles some of the many challenges across the globe affecting our everyday lives, including healthcare, energy, the sustainability of resources, and the environment.
 Researchers within the School of Chemistry specialise in a diverse range of topics, from new developments in the fundamental science that underpin our understanding, to projects with direct application in our everyday lives.
-Some of our research programmes are showcased in the public engagement ChemBam project, headed by Dr Zoe Schnepp.
+Some of our research programmes are showcased in the public engagement ChemBAM project, headed by Dr Zoe Schnepp.
 This is a growing online resource that uses current research themes to inspire future generations with the relevance of Chemistry in the wider world.
+ChemBAM was recognised in June 2020 with a national award from the Royal Society of Chemistry.

 Proforma for recording public engagement activity (staff and student password protected).